2400/git-lab/README.md

 ## Lab Assignment

+### Requirement
+Make sure you have a GitHub account, and your (Personal Access Token has been setup)[https://github.com/nasseef/cs/blob/main/docs/GitHub-token.md].
 ---

 ### Record your answers, where indicated, in a file called `answers.md`.
 Each answer is worth 5 points.